Last Updated on 09/22/2023 by Glynn Willard

 US Forest Service

-We stayed six nights and did not notice any law enforcement.
+We stayed six nights and did not notice any law enforcement near our great spot.

-The road is passable by any type of vehicle.
+The road is passable by any type of vehicle and is a short drive off the main road.

-This is a great location for car camping with a tent or a big rig.
+This is a great location for car camping with a tent or a big rig and is still close to developed areas.

 Yes, this location is big rig friendly.

-All cellular carriers are well represented in this area.
+All cellular carriers are well represented in this area with a strong cell signal.

 Our T-Mobile phones worked great!

-The Open Signal App showed the strongest presence with T-Mobile and Verizon.
+The Open Signal App showed the strongest presence with T-Mobile and Verizon in the surrounding area.

 No, the spots are amongst the trees.
 You will not have a clear view of the horizon.

-There were rigs of all sizes in most of the spots.
+There were rigs of all sizes in most of the free campsites.

-The turnover seemed to be high, so this location is worth the risk making it part of your plan A, B or C.
+The turnover for free camping seemed to be high, so this location is worth the risk of making it part of your plan A, B, or C.

 We definitely felt safe.
 At no point did we feel surrounded by shady or suspicious characters.

 Make sure you store your food and trash appropriately.
-You’re in grizzly country.
+These backcountry campsites are in grizzly country.

 The fly’s and mosquitoes were mildly annoying, but not overwhelming.

-We did not encounter any wildlife, but there were signs of bears in the area prior to our stay.
+We did not have any wildlife sightings, but there were signs of bears in the area prior to our stay.

 Again, keep your food and trash stored appropriately and always have bear spray present.